Yerouap/Onondaga_development/README.md

 ___
 ## Motivation
-Over the next twenty years, Micron Technology plans to spend up to $100 billion building the nation’s largest semiconductor fabrication facility in Syracuse’s northern suburbs.
+Over the next twenty years, Micron Technology plans to spend up to $100 billion building the nation’s largest semiconductor fabrication facility in Clay New York.
 This historic investment is motivated by New York’s Green CHIPS Program which offers up to $10 billion in economic incentives for environmentally friendly semiconductor manufacturing and supply chain projects.
-Cross-sector investments in the semiconductor industry are expected to create transformational economic development, job growth, and fiscal mobility in the Central New York Region.
-However, many residents may be disadvantaged by an increase in the cost of living, property taxes, and unable to relocate.
-The goal of this project is to identify communities in Onondaga County that are the most vulnerable to gentrification at the census tract level.
+Expansive cross-sector investments in the semiconductor industry are expected to create transformational economic development, job growth, and fiscal mobility in the Central New York Region.
+However, many residents may be disadvantaged by an increase in the cost of living, property taxes, and inability to avoid gentrification.
+The goal of this project is to visualize potential patterns of displacement and identify areas in Onondaga County that are the most at risk.

 ### This project aims to:
+- Identify areas in Onondaga County with high concentrations of low-income households, minority populations, or renters which may be more susceptible to displacement due to rising housing costs.
-- Identify households in Onondaga County that will be most affected by agglomeration and increased property taxes.
+- Visualize potential patterns of displacement and identify areas in Onondaga County that are the most at risk.
-- Locate communities that are traditionally underrepresented in tech in Onondaga County.
-- To inform the public administration of Green CHIPS funding so that Onondaga County delivers on its promise for inclusive growth and economic development.
+- Serve as a tool for the administration of the Green CHIPS funding so that Onondaga County delivers on its promise for inclusive growth and economic development.

-*insert picture*
 ___

 ## Instructions
-This project uses Python to clean and merge datasets; QGIS to build maps; “””and Tableau to make the final tract-level results accessible to a wider audience.”””
+This project uses Python to clean and merge datasets, and QGIS to build maps.

 ### Python Files:
-say someting
+The following files should be run in order.
+Output files are saved to the main project folder.

+**1.oc_geometry.py:** Uses geospatial data from *'tl_2021_36_tract.zip'* and *'tl_2021_36_bg.zip'*.
+Zip files can be found [[Here](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.2021.html#list-tab-790442341)].
-**1.oc_geometry.py:** Create a geopackage that contains geospatial data for Onondaga County's Census tracts and block groups.
+Creates a geopackage to join with Onondaga County's economic and demographic data in the remaining files.

 **2.oc_parcel_data.py:** Clean and aggregate tax parcel data for Onondaga County.